XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 # Master's Project (2022-2023)

 ## Ongoing Project: Wearable Electrotactile Rendering Device

-#### Working on a haptic project that investigates the human perception of and emotional response to **electro-tactile stimulation**.
-The further goal is to build a **personalized** and **pleasant** electro-tactile device that **works seamlessly with other stimulus** modalities such as visual and auditory.
+<h5>Working on a haptic project that investigates the human perception of and emotional response to <strong>electro-tactile stimulation</strong>.
+The further goal is to build a <strong>personalized</strong> and <strong>pleasant</strong> electro-tactile device that <strong>works seamlessly with other stimulus</strong> modalities such as visual and auditory.</h5>

 #### Electro-tactile Sleeve prototype
 <img src="https://raw.githubusercontent.com/XinleiYu-Leo/Xinlei-leo.github.io/master/assets/images/sleeve_prototype.png" alt="Sleeve Image" style="height: 500px; width:500px;"/>